Breakfast 30 mins

 What oats are best for homemade granola?

-Old-fashioned rolled oats are the best choice for homemade granola!
+Old-fashioned rolled oats are the best choice for this healthy granola.
 They toast evenly and maintain a crisp yet chewy texture.
 Quick oats don’t work as well because they burn easily and don’t clump as well.
-The texture of steel-cut oats is too hard for granola.
+The texture of steel-cut oats is too hard for granola. ⭐️ FYI- If you are gluten-free, make sure you buy certified gluten-free oats.

 What kind of mix-in’s can you add to homemade granola?